Apprenticeship Tax (TA) and Additional Contribution to Apprenticeship (CSA)

 Taxable remuneration shall be rounded to the nearest euro (the fraction of euro equal to €0.50is counted as 1).

-Remuneration due to apprentices by companies employing less than 11 employees are exempt from VAT.
+Remuneration paid to apprentices by companies employing less than 11 employees are excluded from the apprenticeship tax base.

 The rate of the apprenticeship tax depends on where the establishment is located.